apache/streampipes/streampipes-extensions/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processors.geo.jvm.jts.processor.buffergeometry/documentation.md

 ### 3rd parameter
 Distance
-the buffer distance around in geometry in meter
+The buffer distance around in geometry in meter

 ### 4rd parameter
 Cap Style